shaloo/web3-user-personas/docs/personas/persona-14-regulation-navigator.md

 - ## tl;dr

     The Regulation Navigator bridges traditional finance and crypto through regulatory expertise.
 Regulatory compliance is a strategic pillar and "second line of defense" today, no longer a back-office concern.
-The passing of major regulatory acts (like the U.S. GENIUS Act and MiCA implementation) represents the crucial inflection point where this persona transitions from "policy watcher" to "implementation buyer".
-There is a skills gap in regulatory tech, compliance expertise is highly valuable at present.
+The passing of major regulatory acts (like the U.S. GENIUS Act and MiCA implementation) represents the crucial inflection point where this persona transitions from "policy watcher" to "implementation buyer."
+Regulatory technology has a skills gap as of Q4 2025 making compliance expertise highly valuable and sought after role.

     - Operates at the interface of traditional finance/compliance and Web3/decentralised protocols, needing to understand both legacy regulation (KYC/AML, securities law, tax) and emerging crypto-specific regulation (VASPs, token classification, Travel Rule)
     - Massive compliance and enforcement costs that are blue skies for regulatory technology innovation for optimizations